yuanpaner/fs/note.md

 - [ ] read when writing
 So I need to update the file_sz very carefully.

-- [ ] what file name we use
+- [X] what file name we use
 For example, if I add a file ../filename to the test.fs.
 Should I add it as "filename" or as "../filename" directly?

-- [ ] write with different filenames
+- [X] write with different filenames
 Your program should be able to handle filenames no larger than 16 bytes
 And my question is more about the requirement, like if we add a file from the parent folder (../), which filename are we expected to use, "../filename", or just "filename" ?
 I think I got it.
-FYI.
+<br>FYI.
 I use fs_ref.x to try that, and it shows, using "../filename", although I think it a little weird.
 In my opinion, the file in the virtual disk is an independent new file unrelated to the copied one, and we should remove the absolute path included in the filename.
-But for this assignment I think it understandable to keep it, for testing conveniently.
+But for this assignment I think it understandable to keep it, for testing conveniently.</br>
+15-char name, added, pass
+16-char name, unable to added, pass
+name with space,  added,  pass

 - [X] write one small file
 - [X] write one large file